Cordocentesis is a method of fetal blood sampling which is usually carried out under ultrasound guidance.

 - further investigation of an underlying chromosomal anomaly

-- further investigation of in utero infection
+- further investigation of an in utero infection

 Recognised complications include: